course-details-portlet

 The Master's thesis is assessed by an external and internal examiner.

-In the case of co-writing, the process document is part of the assessment.
-Primarily there is a joint assessment of the written work for both candidates, but the grade is individual, and the students have individual right to appeal the grade offered.
+In the case of collaborative writing, the process document is part of the assessment criteria.
+While the thesis is jointly assessed, the grade is individual, and students have individual appeal rights.

 Specific conditions